Skip to main content

 Overview

-• Focuses on the life of a tiger-hunter king, Richard, who becomes obsessed with killing tigers to assert his supremacy.
+• Focuses on the life of a tiger-hunter king, who becomes obsessed with killing tigers to assert his supremacy.

 • Explores human greed, ego, obsession, and the dark side of power.